audiojs/audio-decode/readme.md

 `buffer` type can be: _ArrayBuffer_, _Uint8Array_ or _Buffer_.

-Decode is lazy: first call prepares decoder.
+`decode` is lazy: first call prepares decoder.

 To get more granular control over individual decoders, use `decoders`: